MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 Accept wildcard characters: False
 ```
 ### -MusicOnHoldEnabledType
-Settings this parameter allows you to turn on or turn off music on hold when a PSTN caller is placed on hold.
+Setting this parameter allows you to turn on or turn off music on hold when a PSTN caller is placed on hold.
 It is turned on by default.
 Valid options are: Enabled, Disabled, UserOverride.
 For now setting the value to UserOverride is the same as Enabled.
 This setting does not apply to call park and SLA boss delegate features.

 ```yaml
 Type: Enum